NIB-SI/longrnaseq/README.md

 ## Pipeline output

-The main output is a MultiQC.html, SQANTI-reads output and oarfish transcript and gene counts.
+The main output is a MultiQC.html and oarfish transcript and gene counts.

+An example MultiQC report can be found here: `example MultiQC report <https://github.com/nadjano/longrnaseq/blob/master/example_output/multiqc_report.html>`_

 ## Tutorial